 Diversity of Edible Molluscs

 Our findings revealed that local communities exclusively utilize freshwater molluscs.
-We identified six species of freshwater molluscs (three gastropods and three bivalves) belonging to two families (Table-1 & 2).
+A total of six species six species of freshwater molluscs (three gastropods and three bivalves) belonging to two families were identified (Table-1 & 2).
 These species include Pila globosa, Bellamya bengalensis, Parreysia spp., and Lamellidens spp.
 Additionally, our recent study documented over 20 significant species of natural shellfish in these aquatic ecosystems.
 Notable indigenous species include Pila globosa, Bellamya bengalensis, Lamellidens spp., Parreysia spp., crabs, and Macrobrachium spp.
 (Prasad, 2023).
 Freshwater snails (Bellamya bengalensis), apple snails (Pila globosa), and freshwater pearl mussels (Lamellidens marginalis) are naturally abundant in North Bihar.
 Gastropods such as B. bengalensis and P. globosa have spirally coiled, single-tufted shells, whereas bivalves like L. marginalis possess a pair of lateral shells (Table-1 & Fig-2).
 The perennial wetlands of the Mahananda and Kosi regions in North Bihar play a vital role in fish farming and the cultivation of crops such as makhana (Fox nuts) and Singhara (Water Chestnuts).
 These aquatic areas also support the growth and breeding of various snail species, particularly in the fields of Makhana and Singhara.

 Table 1.
 Edible Molluscan Diversity, and Habitat ecology in Bihar